sankhadip-roy/chat-app/README.md

-chat-app: chat room where useres can chat with each other in real time
+chat-app: chat room where users can chat with each other in real time